murali-munna/murali-munna.github.io/_posts/2022-10-22-mlds-interview-prep-guide.markdown

 *Disclaimer: This classification is typical to a technology product company and may change for other industries like consulting etc. In some mid-size and startup companies, there are lot of 'Jack of all trades' roles that have good mix of the above roles*

 Given these job roles, here are some pointers to keep in mind before reading the rest of the guide
-* My preparation and experience is specific to mostly the first job classification above although there is good amount of overlap with the other two interms of preparation
+* My preparation and experience is specific to mostly the first job classification above, although there is good amount of overlap with the other two interms of preparation
 * My experience is specific to the US job market which I believe is consistent with how global MLDS jobs and recruitment
-* My primary focus areas are NLP, Ranking and Discovery systems (Search, Recommenders, Ad-Tech etc.) hence there is a seperate section on them
+* My primary focus areas are NLP, Ranking and Discovery systems (Search, Recommenders, Ad-Tech etc.) hence there is a seperate section focusing on them

 Given the primer, let's jump right into it!